twisted/twisted/docs/web/howto/client.rst

 return a context object which verifies that the server's certificate matches the URL being requested.

-Here's an example which shows how to use ``Agent`` to request an *HTTPS* URL with no certificate verification.
+Here's an example which shows how to use ``Agent`` to request an *HTTPS* URL with certificate verification.

 .. code-block:: python

     from twisted.python.log import err
-    from twisted.web.client import Agent
+    from twisted.web.client import Agent, readBody
     from twisted.internet import reactor
     from twisted.internet.ssl import ClientContextFactory